Gestational diabetes: Can I lower my risk?

 Gestational diabetes usually goes away after giving birth.
 However, women who've had gestational diabetes are more likely to develop type 2 diabetes in the future.

-This means the same diet and exercise approaches you took pre-pregnancy can be just as important after delivery.
+This means the same diet and exercise approaches you took pre-pregnancy are just as important after delivery.